Bond … James Bond, ornithologist

-James Bond’s name was stolen from a Philadelphia ornithologist
+James Bond’s name was taken from a Philadelphia ornithologist

 “I wanted the simplest, dullest, plainest-sounding name I could find, and ‘James Bond’ was much better than something more interesting, like ‘Peregrine Carruthers.’
 Exotic things would happen to and around him, but he would be a neutral figure — an anonymous, blunt instrument wielded by a government department.”